 Here are some standout features that highlight Whatagraph’s strengths:

-- Advanced data joining capabilities
+- Advanced data joining and blending capabilities

 - Professional-looking report templates

-- A range of visualization features
+- Comprehensive visualization features

 - Flexible customization options